INDIVIDUAL HERBS

 3. Some sources say that this herb benefits wisdom and in addition kills worms.

-4. Both Shi Chang Pu and Rx.
+12. Both Shi Chang Pu and Rx.
 Polygalae Yuan Zhi enter the Heart, clear Phlegm and open the Orifices.
 Shi Chang Pu is acrid and war and relies on its aromatic fragrance to open the Orifices, disseminate Qi and Dampness and expel Phlegm.
-Yuan Zhi expels phlegm, calms the Spirit and augments the mind and uses its bitterness to drain and descend the Phlegm that rebels upward to the Heart.
+Yuan Zhi expels Phlegm, calms the Spirit and augments the mind and uses its bitterness to drain and descend the Phlegm that rebels upward to the Heart.
 Both herbs are often used together.